 Let’s get down on it!
 (Do you have the song in your head now?)

-And, if it helps, the list of fields I have on my contact form is below the video or you can view my live form here.
+And, if it helps, the list of fields I have on my contact form is below or you can view my live form here.

 (TIP: keep month and day separate so the filtering and sorting work as described above)